Manaslu Circuit Trek

 5. Wear a hat

-The sun hat is another essential thing during your trekking in Manaslu base camp.
-It protects your face from the sun rays and helps to reduce the sunburns on your skin. direct sunshine can pose a danger to hikers especially if the skin is very sensitive to direct sun rays. so you a good trekking hat during the daytime for the early morning and night time you can get a woolen hat to protect from cold.
+The sun hat is also essential during your Manaslu circuit trek.
+It protects your face from the sun rays and helps to reduce the sunburns on your skin.
+Direct sunshine can harm hikers, especially if the skin is susceptible to direct sun rays.
+It would help to have an excellent trekking hat during the daytime for the early morning and nighttime.
+You can get a woolen hat to protect from cold.

 6. Careful about what you wear and your shoes!